SngJn-Ch/Cifar_10_prac/README.md

 # Description

-  Use Cifar10 Dataset to implement CNN
+  Use Cifar10 Dataset to implement CNN classficiation.

 # What is CNN?